aanis/aanis.github.io/about.md

 Ahsan enjoys writing, coding and tweeting aphorisms.

-He is a science fiction enthusiast, a cinephile, a connoisseur of metal music and is fond of stoicism.
+He is a science fiction enthusiast, a cinephile, a connoisseur of rock music and is fond of stoicism.

 If you can't find him in front of a computer he is either at the gym or the dog park.